adatar-do/articlepkg/README.md

 With the use of this package you will be able to write an article/paper with the structure and methodology of an R package development.
 Being able to write and keep updated the functions, data and documents in a structured way.
-In addition,it allows you to easily share the entire project or even publish it using pkgdown.
+In addition, it allows you to easily share the entire project or even publish it using [pkgdown](https://pkgdown.r-lib.org/).